premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 --------------

-15. If you had a superpower, what would it be and why?
+15.If you had a superpower, what would it be and why?

 <details>
 <summary> Show Answer </summary>